 3. Random thermal noise suppression

-QHYCCD has introduced the next-generation of high-speed data transmission technology in the Professional and Early Bird versions of the QHY600 / QHY268C: 20Gbps optical fiber transmission.
+The two professional models of the QHY 600 are prepared for 2 x 10 Gigabit fiber optic interfaces, which can be optionally enabled at extra cost.
+In addition, a Fiber PCIE Graber Card is required.
+With Gigabit interfaces, QHY has introduced the next generation of high-speed data transmission technology.
 This is a revolutionary leap beyond USB 3.0 transmission technology and solves several important shortcomings of USB 3.0 transmission: limited speed, limited distance and reliability.

 - Limited Speed

 Although USB 3.0 is quite fast it still cannot fully meet the maximum speed requirements of the latest generation of CMOS image sensors used in the QHY600 PRO models.
 For example, the IMX455 chip used in the QHY600 can produce four 16-bit, 60 Megapixel frames per second.
 In this case, the amount of data transferred per second is 120 * 4 = 480MB and the real-world maximum transmission speed via USB3.0 can is generally not much more than 300 MB/s.
 Via the USB 3.0 interface, image transfer is limited to 2.5 frames per second.
 In contrast, a transfer speed of up to 2000 Mb/s can be achieved via the 2 x 10 Gbp/s fiber optic interfaces.

 USB 3.0 transmission is generally stable over a limited distance of about 2-3 meters.
 An active extension cable is usually required for more than 3 meters but even with an active extension the cable may only reach about 15 meters.
 However, transmission over optical fiber can easily be done at distances up to 300 meters (remote operation !).